DeepuBhasin/Web-Developer-Notes/20 Javascript/01-Core-Javascript/_Documentation_JS.md

 ```
 ![image](./images/pass-by-refrence.png)

-*  __Pass by Reference__ : Objects in javacsript are stored in memory and are passed by reference.
+*  __Pass by Reference__ : Objects in javascript are stored in memory and are passed by reference.
 This means that we don't copy the value are did with primitive types.
-All **Objects types** are *Pass by reference* examples. array, funtions and objects
+All **Objects types** are *Pass by reference* examples. array, functions and objects

 ```javascript
 let obj1 = { name: "Deepu", password: "123" };